susmitpy/talks/mongodb_change_stream.md

 <br/>
 <v-click>

-## Enough of Slides, Let's see some code and configuration
+## Enough of Slides, Let's see some code, some configuration and get things working.
 <br/>

 <div class="flex flex-row gap-4">